waseemingly/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `codecontact.jar`.
+2. Download the latest `CodeContact.jar`.

 3. Copy the file to the folder you want to use as the _home folder_ for your CodeContact.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar codecontact.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar CodeContact.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app might contain some sample data.<br>
    ![Ui](images/Ui.png)

 5. For new users, learn to use CodeContact through our [Tutorial](#codecontact-tutorial--for-new-users-).